fiberplane/fpx/packages/playground/README.md

 The built assets for the playground are ultimately copied over to `@fiberplane/hono`'s `dist` folder, and then served from there when that package is published.
 (See: `packages/fiberplane-hono` in this monorepo.)

-In this monorepo's root, run `pnpm build:embedded` to build the playground and copy the assets over to `@fiberplane/hono`'s `dist` folder.
+In this monorepo's root, run `pnpm build:fp-hono` to build the playground and copy the assets over to `@fiberplane/hono`'s `dist` folder.

 Note that the `index.html` file in this package is not actually used in production. `@fiberplane/hono` renders script tags that point to the playground `js` and `css` files in its own html document.